Israel says it will defend itself against genocide accusations at world court filed by South Africa

 The militant group’s Oct.
 7 attack on southern Israel resulted in the deaths of 1,200 people, and 240 others were taken hostage.

 Israel responded with an air, ground and sea offensive that has killed more than 21,900 people in Gaza, two-thirds of them women and children, according to the Health Ministry in the Hamas-ruled territory.
-The count does not differentiate between civilians and combatants in its count.
+The count does not differentiate between civilians and combatants.
 The Israeli military says 173 soldiers have died since it launched its ground operation.

 Israel says, without providing evidence, that more than 8,000 militants have been killed.
 It blames Hamas for the high civilian death toll, saying the militants embed within residential areas, including schools and hospitals.